Best Cybersecurity Software Platforms for Real-Time Alerts

 Best Fit

-Large enterprises with mature security operations teams that need a flexible analytics platform for detection and investigation, particularly organizations with complex compliance requirements or diverse data sources.
+Large companies with mature security teams that need a flexible analytics platform.
+A top pick for complex compliance needs or many data sources.

 5. Microsoft Sentinel